vishok-tech/GENAI-Bootcamp/Day-2/README.md

 # Day 2 - Document Loading, Chunking & Metadata Filtering

-## 📌 Overview
+## Overview
-This project focuses on processing PDF documents using LangChain by loading, splitting, enriching with metadata, and filtering chunks based on specific conditions.
+This Task focuses on processing PDF documents using LangChain by loading, splitting, enriching with metadata, and filtering chunks based on specific conditions.

 ---